-Administering Entity: WV-HRP will be administered by the State through the West Virginia Department of Commerce with specific phases of the administration of WV-HRP conducted in coordination with, the West Virginia VOAD and the West Virginia National Guard.
+ADMINISTERING ENTITY: Up to Code will be administered by the State through the West Virginia Department of Commerce with specific phases of the administration of Up To Code conducted in coordination with the Regional Planning and Development Councils, the West Virginia VOAD and the West Virginia Housing Development Fund.

-Geographic Areas Eligible to be Served: Disaster declared counties: Clay, Fayette, Greenbrier, Jackson, Kanawha, Lincoln, Monroe, Nicholas, Pocahontas, Roane, Summers, Webster.
-Eighty percent of the CDBG-DR funds will be awarded to those properties located in the most impacted counties of Greenbrier, Kanawha, Clay and Nicholas Counties.
+GEOGRAPHIC AREA ELIGIBLE TO BE SERVED: Disaster declared counties: Clay, Fayette, Greenbrier, Jackson, Kanawha, Lincoln, Monroe, Nicholas, Pocahontas, Roane, Summers, Webster.
+Eighty percent of the CDBG-DR funds will be awarded to those properties located in the most impacted counties of Greenbrier, Kanawha, Clay and Nicholas Counties.2